-A 2021 edition of the Geneva International Motor Show (GIMS) “very uncertain” and therefore the next edition is not likely to take place until 2022.
+A 2021 edition of the Geneva International Motor Show (GIMS) is “very uncertain” and therefore the next edition is not likely to take place until 2022.
 The news emerged on 26 May after the Foundation behind GIMS declined financial support from the Canton of Geneva because the rescue package stipulated that the even should plan for a 2021 event.

 The Tires & Rubber 2020 exhibition in Moscow has been rescheduled due to the COVID-19 pandemic.
 Organiser Expocentre reports that the decision not to go ahead with the show between 24 and 27 April was taken after restrictions were announced by federal and city authorities.